oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-GROMACS is a versatile package to perform molecular dynamics, i.e. simulate the Newtonian equations of motion for systems with hundreds to millions of particles.

-This is a CPU only build, containing both MPI and threadMPI builds.
+GROMACS is a versatile package to perform molecular dynamics, i.e. simulate the Newtonian equations of motion for systems with hundreds to millions of particles.This is a CPU only build, containing both MPI and threadMPI builds.

-**URL**
+**More Information**

 http://www.gromacs.org

 **Available Versions**::

     2020.4-foss-2020a
+    2020.4-foss-2020a-PLUMED-2.6.2
+    2021-foss-2021a-PLUMED-2.7.2
+    2021-foss-2020b
     2020-fosscuda-2019b
-    2021-foss-2021a-PLUMED-2.7.2
     2021.3-foss-2021a
-    2020.4-foss-2020a-PLUMED-2.6.2
-    2021-foss-2020b

 GSL